Harry-Ashley/adversa-guardrail-degradation/README.md

 This behavior has a direct explanation: the attacker was trained primarily on single-turn examples.
 In multi-turn deployment, the model receives a growing conversation history as context and appears to treat the victim's helpful, conversational responses as reinforcement signals, gradually shifting its generation distribution toward cooperative rather than adversarial outputs.

-*Figure 16: Attacker drift trajectory example from preliminary runs.
-[Preliminary run logs were not retained.
-This section documents the observed behavior qualitatively.]*

 This is documented here rather than omitted because it is a genuine empirical finding about the behavior of fine-tuned attacker models in out-of-distribution multi-turn scenarios.
 Addressing it would require multi-turn adversarial training data with explicit objective-persistence annotations, which is a defined direction for future work.

 The maximum turn count was reduced to 10 in Experiment 2 to limit drift exposure, and an explicit anti-drift instruction was added to the attacker system prompt.
 Attacker refusals were also observed 3 times against Gemini in Experiment 2, a phenomenon absent from Experiment 1.